University College Dublin Partnership

 - Then tick the boxes to filter your search for Levels 1, 2, and 3.

 - Click the search button to see courses offered

 - Check when the course is offered (semester 1 = fall, semester 2 = spring)

-1 ECTS credit = .5 U.S. semester credit hours
+1 ECTS credit = 0.5 U.S. semester credit hours

-Please review all your syllabi and course materials when you are registering for classes (both pre-arrival and on-site).
-Certain classes may have a one-off lab or field trip fee that is disclosed in the syllabus or first meeting of class.
+Please review syllabi and course materials when registering for direct-enroll classes.
+Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
+These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.